Careers

 • Sensitivity to cross-cultural dynamics and experience working with a diverse set of partners and team members.

-• Strong organizational skills, multi-tasking ability, flexible mindset, and attention to detail.
+• Strong organizational skills, multitasking ability, flexible mindset, and attention to detail.

-• Demonstrated ability to work with diverse public and private constituencies.
+• Demonstrated ability to work collaboratively in

 • Experience leading and working in a team environment with staff, partners, and volunteers.